-gets FY2024 results/topics Announced smart farming solutions, including unmanned robot sprayers Continued strengthening cooperation with other companies using KSAS Promoted development of circulation system of biomass resources within the region (started verification related to producing biofuels and fertilizers from rice straw) Developed systems to predict the number of homes without water in an emergency Received more orders from local authorities to update water pipelines 2014 Scope 1 and 2: 31.7% reduction compared to 2014 levels Continued to promote energy savings, electrification of furnaces, and expanded use of renewable energy, etc. s: Proportion of foreign executive officers: 7% (as of March 21, 2025) Proportion of female managers (non-consolidated): 4.7% (as of January 1, 2025) PAI +22% (compared to 2020) Announced prototype for hydrogen fuel cell tractors and made a start-up a Kubota Group company Employee engagement score (non-consolidated): 53 DX personnel: 1,228 Pressed ahead with improvement activities based on customer questionnaires, and maintained customer satisfaction evaluations (in Japan and North America) om a 25) Acquired a AA rating from MSCI ESG Ratings s well e • Promoted eight measures to enhance functions (formulation and implementation of the annual agenda, review of agenda criteria, formulation and implementation of governance policy, etc.) Penetration score: 40 Continued penetration activities such as spreading messages from top management Promoted risk assessments and countermeasures for supply chains Promoted human rights due diligence, formulated a Supplier Code of Conduct, and enhanced Supplier Hotline
+Indicators Medium- and long-term targets FY2024 results/topics Progress of smart agriculture and other new solutions To be disclosed Announced smart farming solutions, including unmanned robot sprayers Continued strengthening cooperation with other companies using KSAS Progress of resource recovery and other new solutions To be disclosed Promoted development of circulation system of biomass resources within the region (started verification related to producing biofuels and fertilizers from rice straw) Progress of water environment platform and other new solutions To be disclosed Developed systems to predict the number of homes without water in an emergency Received more orders from local authorities to update water pipelines • Emissions in Scopes 1, 2, and 3 Scopes 1 and 2: 50% reduction from 2014 levels Scope 3: To be disclosed (each to be achieved by 2030) Scope 1 and 2: 31.7% reduction compared to 2014 levels Continued to promote energy savings, electrification of furnaces, and expanded use of renewable energy, etc. Progress on diversity among executive officers Proportion of female managers Proportion of foreign executive officers: 10% (by 2025) Proportion of female managers (non-consolidated): 7% (by 2030) Proportion of foreign executive officers: 7% (as of March 21, 2025) Proportion of female managers (non-consolidated): 4.7% (as of January 1, 2025) Patent Asset Index (total value of patent portfolio) • 12.5% increase compared to 2020 (by 2025) PAI +22% (compared to 2020) Announced prototype for hydrogen fuel cell tractors and made a start-up a Kubota Group company Employee engagement score DX personnel Employee engagement score: 70 (by 2030)DX personnel: 1,000 (by 2024) Employee engagement score (non-consolidated): 53DX personnel: 1,228 Customer satisfaction To be disclosed Pressed ahead with improvement activities based on customer questionnaires, and maintained customer satisfaction evaluations (in Japan and North America) External institution rating Acquire the highest possible rating from a major external ratings agency (by 2025) Acquired a AA rating from MSCI ESG Ratings Effectiveness of the Board of Directors Strengthened functions of both the monitoring side and executive side as well as reinforcing periodic confirmation functions of the corporate governance system.
+Promoted eight measures to enhance functions (formulation and implementation of the annual agenda, review of agenda criteria, formulation and implementation of governance policy, etc.) Penetration of the corporate principles and vision among employees • Penetration score: 75 (by 2025) Penetration score: 40 Continued penetration activities such as spreading message from top management Penetration score: 40 The penetration score: Progress toward the creation of a risk management system Construct a global risk management system and implement due diligence (by 2025) Promoted risk assessments and countermeasures for supply chains Promoted human rights due diligence, formulated a Supplier Code of Conduct, and enhanced Supplier Hotline